CharlesSuttie/angular-cli-circle/README.md

 # Circle CI

-[Circle CI](https://circleci.com)very generously offer 1,500 minutes of build time on their free plan.
+[Circle CI](https://circleci.com) very generously offer 1,500 minutes of build time on their free plan.

 This repo contains a Circle CI configuration which works with the Angular CLI.

+There are also edits to the Karma and Protractor configuration files to save test results.